zzhang-cn/LLM4LLM/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License - see the [LICENSE](./LICENSE) file for details.
+This license allows for free use for research and educational purposes, but prohibits commercial use without permission.

 ## Acknowledgments